crowdagger/crowbook/README.md

 rendered in [HTML](http://lise-henry.github.io/crowbook/book.html) and [EPUB](http://lise-henry.github.io/crowbook/book.epub) on github.io.

-LaTeX output is more tricky: it should work reasonably well for novels (the primary target of Crowbook), but `pdflatex` might occasionally choke on some « weird » unicode character.
+LaTeX output is a bit more tricky: it should work reasonably well for novels (the primary target of Crowbook), but `pdflatex` might occasionally choke on some « weird » unicode character.
 Moreover, the rendering of code blocks is not satisfactory and images are not yet implemented.
 See the example book rendered in [PDF](http://lise-henry.github.io/crowbook/book.pdf) on github.io to get an idea of the problems you might encounter.